Faster loading of pages increases the performance of your website.

 7. Consider Implementing A CDN

-Content delivery networks (CDNs) are ideal for websites covering several international locations or looking for a further speed increase to your daily hosting service.
+Content delivery networks (CDNs) are ideal for websites covering several international locations or looking for a further speed increase.

 These paid third-party providers not only support HTTP/2 but dramatically reduce request times by storing your files on a vast network of global servers.